 Infectious keratoconjunctivitis (see Infectious Keratoconjunctivitis) can be a significant problem in suckling calves, and control can be difficult.
 Vaccination has shown variable results.
 Challenge with a homologous strain after vaccination may provide some level of control, but challenge with a heterologous strain creates little protection.

 Suckling beef calves are generally not supplemented during the summer grazing period, when milk and an increasing intake of forage provide their diet.
 Deficiency of trace minerals may be a concern in some areas.
 Proper nutrition of the herd before calving should provide the calf with adequate reserves at birth.
-Subsequent supplementation is difficult, however, as trace mineral mix intake is sporadic at best in calves.
-Creep feeding may increase the reliability of intake, but it is an expensive substitute for available forage and the response is highly variable.
+Subsequent supplementation is difficult, however, because trace mineral mix intake in calves is sporadic at best.
+Creep feeding may increase the reliability of intake, but it is an expensive substitute for available forage, and the response is highly variable.
 Creep feeding for 3–4 wk before weaning may be an effective way to reduce stress and disease at weaning.
-(Also see Nutrition: Cattle.)
+(Also see Cattle.)

 Weaning is stressful because the calf is removed from its dam and has to adjust to a different diet and environment; population density is increased, leading to potential for increased disease exposure and transmission.
 Management procedures should aim to minimize stress to calves while ensuring they are in sound condition nutritionally and immunologically.
 Castration and dehorning should be performed well before weaning.
 Completion of vaccination, deworming, and implant procedures before weaning allows calves to be weaned without handling.

-Replacement heifer development programs generally commence at weaning as the heifers begin preparation for their initial breeding season.
+Replacement heifer development programs generally begin at weaning as the heifers begin preparation for their initial breeding season.
 However, decisions relating to use of hormonal growth-promoting implant programs (see Growth Promotants and Production Enhancers) for replacements must be made beginning at the working of calves at 2–3 mo of age.
 Reimplanting heifers intended for breeding at weaning, or after 6 mo of age, is not recommended.
-Heifers that calve at 22–24 mo of age have increased lifetime production compared with heifers that calve first at 30 or 36 mo of age.
+Heifers that calve at 22–24 mo of age have increased lifetime production compared with heifers that calve first at 30–36 mo of age.

-Heifers should be well developed at the time of first breeding, and their management during gestation must ensure their continued growth.
-Pregnant heifers should be separated from the main cow herd at the time of pregnancy testing and maintained separately until reentry into the breeding herd after their first calving.
+Heifers should be adequately developed at the time of first breeding, and their management during gestation must ensure their continued growth.
+Pregnant heifers should be separated from the main cow herd at the time of pregnancy testing and maintained separately until reentry into the breeding herd as animals move to pasture.
 Undernutrition during pregnancy in first-calf heifers can lead to an increased incidence of dystocia because of lack of weight and size, weakness at the time of parturition, insufficient colostrum, weak calves at birth, and a high incidence of prolonged postpartum anestrus, which leads to a high percentage of nonpregnant animals that will need to be culled.
 Thus, pregnant heifers should be fed and managed separately from cows and should be on a higher plane of nutrition than cows.
 Such management may slightly increase calf birth weight but will not increase dystocia scores if heifers calve in BCS 6–7.
-Heifers should be bred 2–3 wk before cows and be bred for a shorter period of time (~42 days) to ensure heifers with the highest fertility are retained in the herd.
+Heifers are ideally bred 2–3 wk before cows, and they should always be bred for a shorter period of time (~42 days) to ensure that those with the highest inherent fertility are retained in the herd.
 This also ensures that any increase in the postpartum anestrus period after their first, perhaps difficult, calving does not compromise their chances for cycling and rebreeding with the main cow herd.

 General Health Management Considerations